BoldingBruggeman/fabm-pisces/README.md

 be needed to fully support such configurations.
 Specifically, the zooplankton code would need to be changed to handle a runtime-configurable number of prey types.

+The FABM port includes a few recent fixes of the PISCES code that were not in the original r4.0-HEAD.r13720 version:

+* Nitrogen fixation has been corrected to conserve carbon by adding a loss term for dissolved inorganic carbon (OA 2021-09-07)

 ## How to build

 This code must be compiled together with FABM.
 To do this, provide the following additional arguments to cmake [when you build FABM](https://github.com/fabm-model/fabm/wiki/Building-and-installing): `-DFABM_INSTITUTES=pisces -DFABM_PISCES_BASE=<PISCESDIR>`